Abdelmonsif/Mapping_SNPs/README.md

     (N % 16 ==0, hpc each node has 16 cores )

-    and generate 'input.lst' which will feed to 'pbs.script'
+    and generate 'input.lst' which will be fed to 'pbs.script'

 3. 'qsub pbs.script' to hpc, the number of nodes applied should be N/16.

    (eg. N=16 ~ 1node, N=48 ~ 3nodes, N=128 ~ 8nodes)

-    (8 nodes: 45 mins on supermike)

 4. 'python combine_folder.py' can combine N part into one file.